Saturday, July 5, 2008

 Memoirs of ONMS Saga (Part 3)

+Well, then all good things come to an end.
+The time came for me to return offshore too.
+The last men standing (well before that) moved on to a Paying Guest apartment near the Holmdel Office.
 It was like walking distance from the Office.
 This paying guest apartment (owned by a Chinese named Joy !!) was then host to self (for a few weeks), Anjan, Gopi, Suyog.
 We can say that Gopi took the full advantage of staying Paying Guest apartment, and Joy's favourite was Gopi !!
 Aaah..The Gopi-Joy saga is a different story altogether.
 This was to be followed by the arrival of Murali Malepati, Prasad Pillai and Abinesh Raghavan - and the return to the once beloved locality 'Eatoncrest Apartments, Eatontown'.

 Well, returned to Offshore and met all the folks/pillars who had started the Project.
 Additionally Client employees were also induced, and the TCS and Alcatel-Lucent (then it was called Lucent) folks - all used to operate from ITPL.
 Still remember the day when, 50 Dell Latitude D610 laptops arrived from Singapore and were dumped on our floor (it said To: Partha !!) for follow-up allocation to the OMS team at ITPL.